A wise man once said

 This enables your team to meet the budget and fulfill targeted goals.
 When you don’t have well-defined risk management strategies in place, your projects become vulnerable and get exposed to problems.

 2. Help you be Proactive, and Not Reactive

-Having a clear risk management plan lets you be proactive and take steps to reduce potential issues before they arise, instead of constantly fire fighting.
+Having a clear management plan lets you be proactive and take steps to reduce potential issues before they arise, instead of constantly fire fighting.
 Your team can take the risk that has been recognized and transfer them to workable steps that will reduce the likelihood of them happening.